Smilo Custom Baby Product Packaging Case Study

 "DETAIL AND CRAFTSMANSHIP" DEFINE ASHTONNE PACKAGING:

 In preparation for their product launch, Smilo was in search of an innovative and flexible company to design custom baby product packaging that created a visual and tactile experience for the consumer.
 They needed a design concept that would draw consumers in with a simple, yet attractive, look and feel, while also keeping their product contents secure until opened.

 “We talked to plenty of packaging people, and we tried to do that early on because we were so worried about it.
 I think we could go to a number of different companies that could deliver on budget and on time… But it was the level of detail and the craftsmanship that you get at Ashtonne that I haven’t seen before.”

 - Keith Tritschler

 Smilo chose Ashtonne to design a baby product packaging design program that included a variety of materials such as thermoform plastics, folding cartons, and corrugated boxes.
 The shipping box needed to provide protection in transit, as well as deliver an “unboxing experience” to the consumer.
 With each opening of a product carton, Smilo was looking to reward the consumer with a dazzling “moment of reveal”.

 John Baxter, the Design Manager at Ashtonne, was asked to design a pack in which a tray was pulled from a sleeve by a ribbon, thereby “revealing” the product.
 Baxter suggested replacing the original plans for an attached ribbon with a “half-moon shaped” paper tab made from the same materials as the carton flaps.
 This allowed for the same “revealing” effect, but at a price more appealing to Smilo’s budgetary goals for their baby product packaging lines.

-During the baby product packaging design discussion, it was clear that Smilo wanted to appeal to the consumer’s sense of touch as they opened their package.
+During the baby product packaging and baby packaging design discussion, it was clear that Smilo wanted to appeal to the consumer’s sense of touch as they opened their package.
 To achieve this, several specialty paper types were considered.
 However, Ashtonne’s recommendation of using a “soft touch” coating to be printed on certain areas of the carton was the solution chosen to achieve this tactile feature.